 Gordon & Mitchell noted the reasons offered by 13% of the Kinsey study subjects in committed relationships for contacting an ex‐partner.

 Many reported feelings of loneliness, boredom, and expressed curiosity about how well their exes were dealing with the lockdown.

 Others frankly admitted to pursuing opportunities for sexual or emotional gratification.

 It will be interesting to learn what the upcoming Kinsey data will tell us about the spouses engaging in virtual affairs.

 The Kinsey research team hopes that the study’s data will unpack COVID-19’s long-term impact on such important issues as fertility, marriage, and divorce.

 “We have a real opportunity to understand which kinds of people can experience this chaotic time and use it to help their relationships thrive, and which relationships will simply get pushed over the edge.”
 Justin Garcia, the Kinsey Institute.

 The Kinsey Institute has made a long-term commitment to COVID-19 research.
-Although they plan to continue collecting data longitudinally, they will discuss the results of their findings soon after they compile it.
+Although they plan to continue collecting data longitudinally, they will discuss the results of their findings soon after they compile them.
 Their initial research will be published in an upcoming issue of the journal Leisure Sciences.

 The internet continues to offer toxic, yet tantalizing distractions on demand.
 Although many virtual affair partners might not risk in-person meetups, Gordon and Mitchell are concerned that online dating services, smartphones, and video conferencing apps will continue to facilitate online infidelity.